-The Regulatory Coordinator I prepares and submits protocols and supporting documents to regulatory bodies such as PRMC, IRB, and IACUC.
-This role submits continuations, amendments, responds to questions, generates reports, and maintains files research files and documentation involving the regulatory requirements for the study/clinical trial.
-Other duties include, representing the Medical Center when meeting with pharmaceutical companies, attending weekly team meetings, and working with other staff to insure all regulatory documents and requirements are met and up-to-date.
+As the Regulatory Coordinator I, you will prepare and submit protocols and supporting documents to regulatory bodies such as PRMC, IRB, and IACUC.
+This role submits continuations, amendments, responds to questions, generates reports, and maintains research files and documentation involving the regulatory requirements for the study/clinical trial.
+Other duties include, representing the Medical Center when meeting with pharmaceutical companies, participate weekly team meetings, and working with other staff to insure all regulatory documents and requirements are met and up-to-date.
 Ensures compliance with all federal and local agencies including the Food and Drug Administration (FDA) and local Institutional Review Board (IRB).

 Meets with monitors from pharmaceutical companies and represents the Medical Center during these meetings.

 Works closely with the clinical trial coordinator, research staff, and investigators to assure that all regulatory documents for the research studies are up-to-date.

 Attends weekly research team meetings and updates staff and investigators on the status of regulatory submission and amendments.